Azure/azure-sdk-for-java/sdk/identity/azure-identity/src/samples/Azure-Cache-For-Redis/Lettuce/Azure-AAD-Authentication-With-Lettuce.md

 This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with Azure AD upon token expiry.

 * [Authenticate with Azure AD - Using Token Cache](#authenticate-with-azure-ad-using-token-cache):
-This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a Token cache caching a non expired Azure AD token.
+This sample is recommended to users looking to build long-running applications that would like to handle reauthenticating with a token cache caching a non-expired Azure AD token.

 ##### Challenges
 The Lettuce client handshake process is described below.
 The RESP 3 Protocol uses `HELLO` command, which currently isn't supported on the service side.